aterlamia/godot-4-starter/README.md

 ## Menu
 Menu with some buttons has been added to load/start a new game and for settings

-Note! there is a button conntinue and a button "How to play" these are not connected yet
+Note! there is a  button "How to play" its are not connected yet

 ## Logger
 On the main node you have the option to set what level of log you want to see and what kind of log